12th March 2019

 3rd January 2019

-Although it was first broadcast on 23rd December last year and is available until the end of January on the official BBC Songs Of Praise web page, there is another YouTube page where the ‘Christmas Big Sing‘ can be found and (we hope) might continue to be available after that.
+Although it was first broadcast on 23rd December last year and is available until the end of January on the official BBC Songs Of Praise web page, there is another YouTube page where the ‘Christmas Big Sing‘ can be found and (we hope) might continue to be available after the official version expires.

 Welcome to ‘Russellers’ 2019